 There are 3 different types of dumbbells that will vary the cost of the dumbbells you’re looking at.
 Each comes with its own pros and cons:

 - Cast Iron – Old School.
 Pure cast iron dumbbells are generally the most cost efficient dumbbells you can buy.
 Hex shaped heads are the most common form.
 Paint can chip over time.

 - Hex Rubber Coated – Currently the most popular style of dumbbell.
 A little, but not much, more expensive than cast iron.
 Easier on floors.

-- Urethane – Urethane is a high end alternative to rubber dumbbells.
+- Urethane – Urethane is a high-end alternative to rubber dumbbells.
 They look the best, but are also much more expensive.
-I’ll explain more why they cost
+I’ll explain more about why they cost so much.

 - Adjustable – The most popular types of adjustable dumbbells are Bowflex and Power Blocks.
 I’ll discuss both.